MartinTichovsky/cypress-interceptor/README.md

  */
 callLineDisable(): void;
 /**
- * Enable the call line
+ * Enable the call line and create a new instance of the CallLine class */ callLineEnable(): void;
- */
-callLineEnable(): void;
 /**